mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 If the content type is `application/json;odata.metadata=minimal`, then the payload is formatted in JSON.
 The content format can as well be specified via the request header `Accept: application/json;odata.metadata=minimal`.

-Internally the `DataCollectionProcessor` implementation of the OData service will be invoked.
+Internally the `DataCollectionProcessor#readEntityCollection` implementation of the OData service will be invoked.

 Request: